 How do I decide on the best product for gaining access to the loft space?

-Safe, convenient access to a loft is a must and there is a wide range of loft ladders to chose from, with widely varying prices.
-They range from a basic aluminium ladder through space saving concertina and timber folding ladders to luxurious electrically operated custom built ladders.
+Safe, convenient access to a loft is a must and there is a wide range of loft ladders to choose from, with widely varying prices.
+They range from a basic aluminum ladder through space-saving concertina and timber folding ladders to luxurious electrically operated custom-built ladders.

 What is the best use of loft space?

 A master bedroom with an en-suite is the most popular arrangement and will add the most value but remember bathrooms should be located as close as possible to existing waste pipes.
-Studios, studies and offices are also favourites but think about installing extra sound insulation if peace and quiet is high on the list of requirements.
+Studios, studies, and offices are also favourites but think about installing extra sound insulation if peace and quiet are high on the list of requirements.